flutter/website/src/platform-integration/android/install-android/install-android-from-web-on-windows.md

 ---
 title: Add Android devtools for Flutter from Web on Windows start
 description: Configure your Windows system to develop Flutter mobile apps for Android.
-short-title: When you started with Web on Windows
+short-title: Starting from Web on Windows
 ---

 To add Android as a Flutter app target for Windows, follow this procedure.